paulja/DayBridge/README.md

 I recently came across the [DayBridge calendar](https://daybridge.com) concept application, which is something they are building right now.

-I liked the concept so much I thought I would spend a couple of hours and see how far I could get using their mobile design but with SwiftUI, just for learning and too see how far I could get.
+I liked the concept so much I thought I would spend a couple of hours and see how far I could get using their mobile design in SwiftUI, mainly for learning purposes and too see how far I could get in that limited time.

 **All credit for the design and concept belong to DayBridge**, however, the implementation is all my own work.